 Internet governance (IG) may be more important to you than you realise.

-The 10-week Introduction to Internet Governance online course introduces IG policy and covers main issues, including infrastructure and standardisation, cybersecurity, legal, economic, development, and sociocultural issues, human rights, and IG processes and actors.
+The ten-week Introduction to Internet Governance online course introduces IG policy and covers main issues, including infrastructure and standardisation, cybersecurity, legal, economic, development, and sociocultural issues, human rights, and IG processes and actors in dedicated modules.

 This course can be taken as part of the Advanced Diploma in Internet Governance.